osmbe/website/content/posts/2018-12-17-weekly-riot.en.md

 - `designation=communal_road_ss` *(it is property of the municipality & it is destinied for public use & it does not appear in the atlas of vicinal roads)*
 - `designation=right_of_way_ss` *(it is a public right of way, but does not show up in the atlas of vicinal roads*

-*In Wallonia, you only have one category `designation=communal_road` (without the ss, since the Flemish/Brussels situation is stricter*
+*In Wallonia, you only have one category `designation=communal_road` (without the ss, since the Flemish/Brussels situation is stricter.*

 By extension, for the vicinal roads we'd come to this: (based on an example picture by escada)